even4void/aliquote/content/post/arxiv-11.md

 ### https://arxiv.org/abs/2204.09155

-At first sight, it sounds really interesting:
+At first sight, it sounded really interesting:

 > Persistent homology (...) produces a statistical summary in the form of a persistence diagram, which captures the shape and size of the data.

+Then, I realized that

 ### https://arxiv.org/abs/2204.11819